 Advantages vs. Disadvantages of Buying Distressed Properties

-Now that you have a better idea of what a distressed property is, let’s go over what the advantages and disadvantages of buying distressed properties are.
+Now that you have a better idea of what a distressed property is, let’s go over the advantages and disadvantages of buying distressed properties.

 Take careful note of the disadvantages as they are typically what trips up investors in closing deals.